I am a bit worried about placing my aircraft in someone else’s name.

 IAS is not a trading company.
 It was set up only to register aircraft for non-U.S.A. citizens.
-The maintenance, which we recommend, is not mandatory for Trust Holders and is done by separate contract directly between you and the FAA inspector.
 Therefore IAS should incur no liabilities which could affect your aircraft.

 The Trust Agreement between you and our company is for registration purposes only.
 You are not passing any kind of legal ownership interest to us.
 Under American judicial law wherein we do not take physical delivery of your aircraft or lease it or schedule flights nor manage it nor have paid for the aircraft, we would have no legal right to the title to your aircraft or to your physical aircraft nor can any actions of our company encumber your title.
 You only pass registration rights to our company, which in and of itself has no monetary value.
 Your aircraft is therefore not an asset of our company and cannot be encumbered by our company to a third party.

 If you wish to sell your aircraft or wish to discontinue using our company as your Trustee, we will take your instructions and execute the transfer documents on your instructions.

 Why do you offer two types of Trusts?

 About half of the FAA airplanes registered in the U.K. are in the name of a USA Trust corporation and about half in individually

 formed one off corporations.
 Some U.K. companies and lawyers advise the public to go in the direction of one company.

 To satisfy that market, we offer two types of Trusts.
 There are also some people in other countries who also like the

 idea of having just one airplane in an individual corporate trust.